Cloud-Jas/AzureFunctions.Extensions.Middleware/README -NuGet.md

-﻿## Updates 3.0
+﻿## Updates 4.0, What's new?

-* Separated concerns of Http and non-http triggers
-* bug-fixes in accessing executionContext
-* cleaner approach to access data for non-http triggers

-> Note:  Breaking change of class name changes
-> * FunctionsMiddleware => HttpMiddleware
-> * TaskMiddleware => NonHttpMiddleware
-> * IMiddlewareBuilder => IHttpMiddlewareBuilder
-> * ServerlessMiddleware => HttpMiddlewareBase
+* Unified Middleware for both HTTP and Non-HTTP triggers in In-process & Isolated process mode in Azure Functions
+* Added support for .NET 8.0 Isolated Process

 ## Features